Feedback Package

 - File Operations:

-- Cleanup: Automatically removes temp directory on completion
+- Cleanup: Automatically removes temporary directory and stops server

 React component preview tool that bundles and renders React components in a browser for visual review and user feedback.